dmitrycx/TicTacToe/src/TicTacToe.WebUI/src/app/api/README.md

 # TicTacToe BFF API Documentation

 This directory contains the Backend for Frontend (BFF) API routes for the TicTacToe application.
-The BFF acts as an intermediary layer between the frontend and the microservices, providing a unified API interface.
+The BFF acts as an intermediary layer between the frontend and the microservices, providing a unified API interface through proxy routes.

 ## Architecture Overview

 ```
-Frontend (Next.js) → BFF API Routes → Microservices
+Frontend (Next.js) → BFF API Routes (/api/game/*) → Microservices
                                                     ├── GameSession Service
                                                     └── GameEngine Service
 ```

 ## BFF Benefits